MeetMe/newrelic-plugin-agent/README.md

 Where -f is to run it in the foreground instead of as a daemon.

-Sample configuration and init.d scripts are installed to /opt/newrelic_plugin_agent
+Sample configuration and init.d scripts are installed to /opt/newrelic_plugin_agent in addition to a PHP script required for APC monitoring.

 Installing Additional Requirements
 ----------------------------------